Table of content

 - Create layouts: Use pre-built content elements (like columns, grids, etc.) to easily design your page.

-- Add media: Insert images, videos and audio files directly into your content to make your site more engaging.
+- Add media: Add images, videos and audio files to your content.
+This will make your website more interesting.

 - Customize styling: TYPO3 offers options to change fonts, colors and styles without CSS knowledge.

 A TYPO3 extension is software that adds additional functions and features to your TYPO3 website.
-Think of it like an app for your website: You can install extensions to extend the capabilities of your TYPO3 website.
+Think of it like an app for your website.
+You can install extensions.
+This is how you extend the possibilities of TYPO3.

 Installing and managing extensions in TYPO3 is easier than you think.
-Here's how you can do it without needing a developer:
+Here you can find out how to do this without needing a developer:

 Installing and managing TYPO3 extensions